amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 ### Response

-For both endpoints you can expect the same response format: a list of locations with the following JSON structure:
+For both endpoints you can expect the same response format - a list of locations with the following JSON structure:

 ```json
 {